kubernetes-sigs/cluster-api-provider-packet/README.md

 1. Set your `KUBECONFIG` to point to that cluster, e.g. `export KUBECONFIG=...`
 1. Create a local OS/arch `manager` binary, essentially `make manager`.
 This will save it as `bin/manager-<os>-<arch>`, e.g. `bin/manager-linux-arm64` or `bin/manager-darwin-amd64`
 1. Generate your yaml `./generate-yaml.sh`
-1. Run the manager against the cluster with the local configs, `bin/manager-darwin-amd64 -config ./config/default/machine_configs.yaml -ca-cache ./out/cache.json`
+1. Run the manager against the cluster with the local configs, `bin/manager-darwin-amd64 -config ./config/default/machine_configs.yaml`

 In the above example: